dag7dev/awesome-anbernic/README.md

 ## Frontend

-Here's a list of non-exhaustive frontend that you can use with your Anbernic:
+Here's a non-exhaustive list of frontends that you can use with your Anbernic:

 - [EmulationStation](https://github.com/Aloshi/EmulationStation): A graphical and themeable emulator front-end that allows you to access all your favorite games in one place, even without a keyboard!
 - [Android] [Launchbox](https://www.launchbox-app.com/): box-art-based games database and launcher for DOSBox, emulators, arcade cabinets, and PC Games
 - [Android] [Daijishou](https://github.com/magneticchen/Daijishou): Daijishō is a retro launcher that let you manage your retro games libraries.
-Daijishō cares about integrated experience, expansibility, aesthetic and pragmatical usabilities let you focus on games itself.
-It will be updated continuously in the future based on users responds and my own retro gaming experience in my free time.
-Beware it does not come with emulators.
+It does not come with emulators.
 - [Opendingux] [SimpleMenu](https://github.com/fgl82/simplemenu/releases):  Simple menu launcher for the new Bittboy, Pocket Go, RetroFW and OpenDingux devices

 ## Games and homebrew